Iran's oil exports lower in July, stay above Western limits

-LONDON (Reuters) - Iran’s oil exports slipped for a second month in July, yet sales remained above the limit set by the West under an interim deal aimed at curbing Iran’s nuclear program, according to sources who track tanker shipments.
+LONDON, Aug 6 (Reuters) - Iran’s oil exports slipped for a second month in July, yet sales remained above the limit set by the West under an interim deal aimed at curbing Iran’s nuclear programme, according to sources who track tanker shipments.

 Iran and six world powers, known as the P5+1, agreed to extend nuclear talks by four months after they failed to reach a July 20 deadline for a permanent resolution.
 Under the interim agreement, Iran’s crude exports were supposed to be held just above 1 million barrels per day (bpd).